Doravirine, Lamivudine, and Tenofovirpronounced as (dor" a vir' een) (la mi' vyoo deen) (te noe' fo veer)

 - tell your doctor if you have any of the conditions mentioned in the IMPORTANT WARNING section, or if you have or have ever had bone problems including osteoporosis (a condition in which the bones become thin and weak and break easily), bone fractures, or kidney disease.

-- tell your doctor if you have or have ever had an infection that does not go away or that comes and goes such as cytomegalovirus (CMV; a viral infection that may cause symptoms in patients with weak immune systems), mycobacterium avium complex disease (MAC; a bacterial infection that may cause serious symptoms in people with AIDS), pneumonia, or tuberculosis (TB; a type of lung infection) or an autoimmune disease (conditions that develop when the immune system attacks healthy cells in the body by mistake) such as Graves' disease (condition where the body attacks the thyroid gland causing it to be overactive), polymyositis (condition that causes muscle weakness but not skin rash), and Guillain-Barré syndrome (weakness, tingling, and possible paralysis due to sudden nerve damage).
+- tell your doctor if you have or have ever had an infection that does not go away or that comes and goes such as cytomegalovirus (CMV; a viral infection that may cause symptoms in patients with weak immune systems), mycobacterium avium complex disease (MAC; a bacterial infection that may cause serious symptoms in people with AIDS), pneumonia, or tuberculosis (TB; a type of lung infection); or an autoimmune disease (conditions that develop when the immune system attacks healthy cells in the body by mistake) such as Graves' disease (condition where the body attacks the thyroid gland causing it to be overactive), polymyositis (condition that causes muscle weakness but not skin rash), Guillain-Barré syndrome (weakness, tingling, and possible paralysis due to sudden nerve damage), and autoimmune hepatitis (condition in which the cells of the immune system attack the liver).

 - tell your doctor if you are pregnant or plan to become pregnant.
 If you become pregnant while taking doravirine, lamivudine, and tenofovir, call your doctor.
 Tell your doctor if you are breastfeeding.
 You should not breastfeed if you are infected with HIV or if you are taking doravirine, lamivudine, and tenofovir.